IbrahimEldidamony96/tech_store/README.md

 **One-time prep — before your first deploy:**

-Add a `postinstall` hook so Vercel regenerates the Prisma client on every build (Vercel doesn't know to run this otherwise):
+Add a `postinstall` hook so Vercel regenerates the Prisma client on every build (Vercel doesn't know to run this otherwise) — **this is not yet added to `package.json` as of this writing, add it before deploying**:

 ```jsonc
 // package.json